NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Resources/01-glossary.md

 * **Open Science:** make publicly funded research results (e.g. publications, research data, processes) publicly and freely accessible in digital formats under terms that enable reuse, redistribution and reproduction of the research and its underlying data and methods.
 * **Open source software:** software with source code that anyone can inspect, modify, and enhance.
 * **Persistent Identifier (PID):** globally unique, actionable and machine-resolvable strings that act as a long-lasting reference to a digital object (e.g. a dataset).
+* **Personal data:** any information associated with an identified or identifiable natural person (i.e. ‘data subject’).
 * **Preregistration:** practice of documenting your research plan (i.e. research question and study design) before conducting a scientific investigation, and depositing that plan in a read-only public repository.
 * **PUBLISSO – Repository Finder:** ZB MED’s curated selection of repositories from re3data.
 * **RDMO4Life:** dedicated version of RDMO for all research institutions that work in the field of life sciences.
 Possibility of customizing questionnaires to subject/project specific needs.